tgvoskuilen/meshBalancing/README.md

 A workaround may be to reconstruct the cellLevel and pointLevel manually from the distributed refinement history.

+## Usage

+To use the balancing library with an existing 'DyM' solver you have to make the following edits to the case (in addition to the changes to the source code in the section below)

+  1. Add a linking statement to the new library in controlDict

+        libs
+        (
+            "libdynamicFvMesh-dev.so"
+        );

+  2. Add the balanceParDict dictionary to the system folder (example in the library folder)
+  3. Change the mesh type in dynamicMeshDict to `dynamicRefineBalancedFvMesh`
+  4. Add the following two entries to the dynamicRefineFvMeshCoeffs dictionary (see the example in the library folder)

+        enableBalancing true;
+        allowableImbalance 0.15;

 ## OpenFOAM Source Changes (for 2.1.x)

   1. [ __CRASH__ ] Add guard in src/dynamicMesh/polyTopoChange/refinementHistory.C in